 |3-phase 32A (22 kW)||400V / 3x16A||11 kW †||3 hours||35 mph|

 † = Limited by on-board charger, vehicle cannot charge faster.

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the BMW i3 94 Ah REx.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the BMW i3 94 Ah REx.

 |Combined Charging System (CCS Combo 2)|

 |CCS (50 kW DC)||49 kW †||46 kW †||26 min||170 mph|